archways404/ModernPrimulaApp/README.md

 - Improved UI
 - Currently available on Windows through releases tab (support for macOS & Linux planned)

+## Roadmap
+I plan on adding features & more which will be listed here and you can check the status on them in the "projects" tab.

+- Overhaul of the UI
+- Support for macOS
+- Creation of an error code-system (troubleshooting)
+- Support for Linux
+- Status Messages
+- Code Refactoring

 ## Maintainer(s) & Developer(s)

 [archways404](https://www.github.com/archways404)